Super-stability in the Student-Project Allocation Problem with Ties: An algorithm for SPA-ST under super-stability

-Let $p_{j'}$ be some other project offered by $l_k$ which was full during an iteration of the \texttt{while} loop and subsequently ends up undersubscribed at the end of the \texttt{while} loop, i.e., $p_{j'}$ plays the role of $p_j$ in line 28.
-Suppose that $s_{i'}$ plays the role of $s_r$ in line 30, i.e., $s_{i'}$ was the most preferred student rejected from $p_{j'}$ according to $\mathcal{L}_k^{j'}$ (possibly $s_{i'} = s_i$).
-Then $l_k$ prefers $s_{i'}$ to $s_i$ or is indifferent between them, since $s_i$ plays the role of $s_t$ at some for loop iteration in line 32.
-Moreover $s_{i'}$ was provisionally assigned to $p_{j'}$ during an iteration of the \texttt{while} loop but $(s_{i'}, p_{j'}) \notin M$ at the end of the \texttt{while} loop.
-Thus $(s_{i'}, p_{j'}) \notin M^*$, since no super-stable pair is deleted within the \texttt{while} loop, as proved in Lemma \ref{pair-deletion-within}.
+Let $p_{j'}$ be some other project offered by $l_k$ which was full during a previous \texttt{repeat-until} loop iteration and subsequently ends up undersubscribed in the current \texttt{repeat-until} loop iteration, i.e., $p_{j'}$ plays the role of $p_j$ in line 28.
+Suppose that $s_{i'}$ plays the role of $s_r$ in line 30, i.e., $s_{i'}$ is the most-preferred student rejected from $p_{j'}$ according to $\mathcal{L}_k^{j'}$ (possibly $s_{i'} = s_i$).
+Moreover $s_{i'}$ was provisionally assigned to $p_{j'}$ during a previous \texttt{repeat-until} loop iteration but $(s_{i'}, p_{j'}) \notin M$ in the current \texttt{repeat-until} loop iteration.
+Thus $(s_{i'}, p_{j'})$ has been deleted before the deletion of $(s_i, p_j)$ occurred; and thus, $(s_{i'}, p_{j'}) \notin M^*$, since $(s_i, p_j)$ is the first super-stable pair to be deleted.
+Further, $l_k$ either prefers $s_{i'}$ to $s_i$ or is indifferent between them, since $s_i$ plays the role of $s_t$ at some for loop iteration in line 32.

-Again, none of the students assigned to some project in $M$ can be assigned to any project better than their provisional project in any super-stable matching as this would mean a super-stable pair must have been deleted before $(s_i, p_j)$, as each student apply to the projects in the head of her list.
-So, either $s_{i'}$ is unassigned in $M^*$ or $s_{i'}$ prefers $p_{j'}$ to $M^*(s_{i'})$ or is indifferent between them.
-By the super-stability of $M^*$, $p_{j'}$ is full in $M^*$ and $l_k$ prefers every student in $M^*(p_{j'})$ to $s_{i'}$, for if $p_{j'}$ is undersubscribed in $M^*$ then $(s_{i'}, p_{j'})$ blocks $M^*$ since $l_k$ prefers $s_{i'}$ to $s_i$ or is indifferent between them, a contradiction.
+We remark that no student who is provisionally assigned to some project in $M$ can be assigned to a project better than her current assignment in any super-stable matching.
+For otherwise, this would mean a super-stable pair must have been deleted before $(s_i, p_j)$, since each student who is assigned in $M$ applies to projects in the head of her preference list.
+So, either $s_{i'}$ is unassigned in $M^*$ or $s_{i'}$ prefers $p_{j'}$ to $M^*(s_{i'})$ or $s_i$ is indifferent between them.
+By the super-stability of $M^*$, $p_{j'}$ is full in $M^*$ and $l_k$ prefers every student in $M^*(p_{j'})$ to $s_{i'}$; for otherwise, $(s_{i'}, p_{j'})$ blocks $M^*$, a contradiction.